-Commerce.396 The Presidential Proclamations concurring with these findings and recommendations describe the measures as "necessary" and "appropriate" to address the threatened impairment of national security.397 Presidential Proclamations 9704 and 9705 providing for additional duties on steel and aluminium imports state that "[t]his relief will ... revive idled facilities, open closed [smelters and] mills, preserve necessary skills by hiring new [steel and aluminium workers], and maintain or increase production", which in turn will "reduce [the United States'] need to rely on foreign producers for [steel and aluminium] and ensure that domestic producers can continue to supply all the [steel and aluminium] necessary for critical industries and national defense".
-398 These proclamations further describe the additional duties as "an important first step in ensuring the economic viability" of the United States' domestic steel and aluminium industry, without which "the industry will continue to decline, leaving the United States at risk of becoming reliant on foreign producers ... to meet [its] national security needs".
-399 These Presidential Proclamations thus describe the national security objectives that the United States seeks to achieve by adopting measures against a "high level of imports".400
+facilities, open closed [smelters and] mills, preserve necessary skills by hiring new [steel and aluminium workers], and maintain or increase production", which in turn will "reduce [the United States'] need to rely on foreign producers for [steel and aluminium] and ensure that domestic producers can continue to supply all the [steel and aluminium] necessary for critical industries and national defense".
+These proclamations further describe the additional duties as "an important first step in ensuring the economic viability" of the United States' domestic steel and aluminium industry, without which "the industry will continue to decline, leaving the United States at risk of becoming reliant on foreign producers ... to meet [its] national security needs".
+These Presidential Proclamations thus describe the national security objectives that the United States seeks to achieve by adopting measures against a "high level of imports".

-7.90.
+7.105.
 The national security considerations expressed in the domestic legal instruments and acts underlying the measures at issue are also observable in the application of the additional duties on steel and aluminium imports, including their country and product scope.
 In this regard, Presidential Proclamations 9704 and 9705 recognize that the United States may remove or modify the restriction on steel and aluminium imports from a country if it determines that imports from the country no longer threaten to impair its national security.
-401 The United States exempted various countries from the additional duties on steel and aluminium imports following such determinations402, based on its "important security relationships" and "security, defense, and intelligence partnership[s]" with these countries as well as their "shared concern about global excess capacity, a circumstance that is contributing to the threatened impairment of [US] national security".
-403 The Panel also notes that the additional duties are applied to products that are determined by the relevant domestic authorities of the United States to be important for its military systems and critical infrastructure.
-404
+The United States exempted various countries from the additional duties on steel and aluminium imports following such determinations based on its "important security relationships" and "security, defense, and intelligence partnership[s]" with these countries as well as their "shared concern about global excess capacity, a circumstance that is contributing to the threatened impairment of [US] national security".
+The Panel also notes that the additional duties are applied to products that are determined by the relevant domestic authorities of the United States to be important for its military systems and critical infrastructure.

-7.91.
+7.106.
 These considerations indicate that the measures at issue were designed and expected to operate in relation to the United States' determination of a threat to its national security under the relevant domestic laws.
 In this regard, the Panel notes several other relevant aspects of the measures at issue and their application supporting this conclusion.
-For example, Presidential Proclamations 9740, 9758 and 9759 introduce quotas restricting steel and aluminium imports from certain countries to provide "effective, long-term alternative means" to address their contribution to reports.
-397 Presidential Proclamation 9704, (Exhibit CHN-6 and USA-10), p.
-11620; Presidential Proclamation 9705, (Exhibit CHN-7 and USA-9), p.
+For example, Presidential Proclamations 9740, 9758 and 9759 introduce quotas restricting steel and aluminium imports from certain countries to provide "effective, long-term alternative means" to address their contribution to the threat to national security as determined by the United States.
+As identified "important security in respect of countries with which the United States has identified "important security

+426 Presidential Proclamation 9704, (Exhibit TUR-7 and USA-10), p.
+11620; Presidential Proclamation 9705, (Exhibit TUR-6 and USA-9), p.
 11626.

-396 See e.g. Presidential Proclamation 9704, (Exhibit CHN-6 and USA-10), p.
-11619 and Presidential Proclamation 9705, (Exhibit CHN-7 and USA-9), p.
-11626 noting that the US President concurs with the Secretary's findings in the Steel and Aluminium Reports and has considered the recommendations in these
+427 Presidential Proclamation 9704, (Exhibit TUR-7 and USA-10), p.
+11620; Presidential Proclamation 9705, (Exhibit TUR-6 and USA-9), pp. 11626-11627.

-398 Presidential Proclamation 9704, (Exhibit CHN-6 and USA-10), p.
-11620; Presidential Proclamation 9705, (Exhibit CHN-7 and USA-9), p.
+428 Presidential Proclamation 9704, (Exhibit TUR-7 and USA-10), p.
+11620; Presidential Proclamation 9705, (Exhibit TUR-6 and USA-9), p.
 11626.

-399 Presidential Proclamation 9704, (Exhibit CHN-6 and USA-10), p.
-11620; Presidential Proclamation 9705, (Exhibit CHN-7 and USA-9), pp. 11626-11627.